Wroclaw the city of over 350 Dwarves

 They are the patrollers of the city, in search of architectural barriers which make their life harder.
 In their own special dwarf way. they invariably try to change the way of thinking about the disabled and encourage them to be more active.

-This fella can be found just right after the Tourism Office of the Town Hall.
+This fella could be found just right after the Tourism Office of the Town Hall.
 In the corner, you will see a boutique of souvenirs.
 He is just sitting right there waiting to greet the tourist.

 Leszko z Wrocławca

 You will find him in front of the Town Hall, holding his guitar waving and smiling.
-His name was derived from the character of Leszek Cichoński, the organizer of the Thanks Jimi Festival where participants attempt beating the Guinness Record in playing “Hey Joe” together.
+His name was derive from the character of Leszek Cichoński, the organizer of the Thanks Jimi Festival where participants attempt beating the Guinness Record in playing “Hey Joe” together.

 This was recently achieved in 2016 when 7356 guitars played together on Wroclaw’s Market Square.